WOW! What an amazing night was had by all who attended our recent International Celebration, held on Sunday 11th September 2016.

 On a whole, the entire evening was a great success, seeing people saved, healed and totally blessed.
 We are so looking forward to next years event which will take place on Sunday 10th September 2017 - an evening not to be missed!

-Rhema Church Scotland and Reverend Sherrie Hadden, extend a warm invitation to you, to attend our ‘Heavenly Matters’ Conference 2020.Read more...
+Rhema Church Scotland and Reverend Sherrie Hadden, extend a warm invitation to you, to attend our annual ‘Heavenly Matters’ Conference 2024.Read more...

 Jesus is the Reason for the Season! - Christmas time is a special time of the year for us as believers and we as a church endeavour to reach those who may be facing a less happy time than some of us.
 This year itself has been a difficult time for many and there are some who are not looking at Christmas as a time for joy or laughter.
 Read more...